Siege of Albarracín (1284)

 The siege of Albarracín was a battle fought during the reign of Peter III of Aragon, King of Aragón from the months of April to September 1284.
 Albarracín, which had for some time belonged to Juan Núñez I de Lara, the head of the House of Lara, was besieged by an Aragonese force.
-The siege resulted in the successful taking of the city by Aragonese forces after which, Peter III handed gifted the city to his illegitimate son, Ferdinand of Aragón.
+The siege resulted in the successful taking of the city by Aragonese forces after which, Peter III gifted the city to his illegitimate son, Ferdinand of Aragón.

 Context

 Albarracín was a Señorío of Muslim origin that formed part of the Muslim Kingdom of Valencia.
 The Señorío was formed when a Navarese noble from the House of Azagra militarily helped the Valencian kingdom.
-The Señorío de Albarracín was granted to this noble who repopulated the city with people from Navarre.
+The Lordship of Albarracín was granted to this noble who repopulated the city with people from Navarre.
 After the conquest of Valencia by James I of Aragon, the territory was left in a legal vacuum.
 The local nobility, taking advantage of the questionable legal status, declared their independence (de facto) from both Valencia and Aragon.